Writer, Director and Composer

 In 2001 Debbie adapted a large-scale stage production of Dodi Smith’s One Hundred And One Dalmatians for the Belgrade Theatre, Coventry, before moving into filmmaking.

-Debbie co-wrote all of the original songs in the Nativity movies with Nicky Ager and her new Nativity movie Nativity Rocks! is in cinemas from November 23rd.
+Debbie co-wrote all of the original songs in the Nativity movies with Nicky Ager and her new musical teen movie, developed with Film Four, is set to shoot next spring….